ale18V/AGN-Compiler/README.md

 ### Comments

-Comments can be single line comments starting with `#`.
+Comments can be single line comments starting with `//`.
 For example:

 ```
-int x; #This is a variable declaration.
+int x; //This is a variable declaration.
 ```